MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 | - View pay and benefits <br> - Submit a ticket to the help desk <br> - Access lunch and café options <br> - Catch up on news and announcements | - Find people and team information <br> - Complete required training <br> - View company holidays | - View and manage shifts <br> - Access time sheets and popular forms <br> - View workplace policies and resources |

 #### Types of dashboard cards:
 As you plan, consider the different types of cards available.
-There are three different types of cards that can be used on the Viva Connections Dashboard.
+There are three different types of cards that can be used on the Viva Connections dashboard.
 Some cards may take longer than other to implement or may require work on the backend to set up.
 - **Out of the box cards:** These cards require little configuring and include the [Link, Shifts, Teams, and Assigned tasks cards](/viva/connections/create-dashboard).
 - **Adaptive extension cards:** Also known as ACEs, are [cards that can be extended and customized](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension) using the SharePoint Framework (SPFx).
 - **Third-party cards:** These cards come from [third parties like Qualtrics, ServiceNow, and Workday](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643).